-Sore feet and knees are common among runners — as well as some more serious injuries like stress fractures, shin splints and Achilles tendinitis.
-Here are some tips we’ve gathered to help you stay injury- and pain-free while running, and rules of thumb to follow if you do get injured.
+Matthew Moralle, MD, an AdventHealth orthopedic surgeon, says, “sore feet and knees are common among runners — as well as some more serious injuries like stress fractures, shin splints and Achilles tendinitis.”
+Here are some of Dr. Moralle’s tips to help you stay injury- and pain-free while running, plus rules of thumb to follow if you do get injured.

 Find Your “Sole” Mate

-A solid pair of running shoes will do wonders for your running safety and endurance.
-Whether you’re shopping online or in person, look for shoes with:
+A solid pair of running shoes will work wonders for your running safety and endurance.
+Whether you’re shopping online or in-person, look for shoes with:

 - A sturdy heel that doesn’t slip when you move